-Helping the local government to connect with Drupal through flexible hosting
+Connecting the local government with LocalGov Drupal through AWS hosting

 It is a distribution being built by local authorities, for local authorities.
 It’s designed to assist UK councils in publishing public-facing websites more quickly, cheaply, and effectively.
 These mutual benefits are generated by pooling respective expertise and resources.

 The idea is that LocalGovDrupal will enable a lot of the standard local authority functionality that’s needed, right out of the box.

 It has the following endorsements:

 - Ministry of Housing Communities and Local Government Local Digital Fund

 Croydon Council teamed up with several other councils to exchange Drupal code.

 Luckily, there are now more funds to pursue this mission.
 As such, this new funding enabled Croydon to expand and bring new features.
 It gave them the opportunity to fine-tune how councils approach the project and how collaboration can be facilitated.
 Another goal is to see how LocalGov Drupal can be managed in the long run.